 Richmond, Virginia 23230

-Speak Up – Patient safety is very important to Community Memorial Healthcenter, and we have made this a top priority within our hospital and facilities.
+Speak Up – Patient safety is very important to VCU Community Memorial Hospital, and we have made this a top priority within our hospital and facilities.
 We have put in place several safety programs to maintain and improve the safety of our patients at our facilities.
 Your comments about safety measures are important to us.
 We encourage patients to notify their doctor, a nurse or any member of our staff if they have ideas about ways to provide a safe environment.

 Become a Member of Your Own Health Care Team